Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Introduction

 Similarly, if constraints can be explicitly defined in the reinforcement learning framework, instead of relying solely on rewards, there can be several advantages.
 First, the training pipeline will be more generalizable across similar robot platforms.
 If the learning framework is only designed with rewards, the performance of the controller can vary across multiple robots due to the differences in feedback signals for each reward component.
 These variations result in different control behaviors, making the controller's performance unique to each robot's specific characteristics and dynamics.
 On the other hand, constraints can be used as generalizable conditions that the controller should satisfy even when the robot changes.
 For instance, when we include a trotting gait pattern constraint in the training of locomotion controllers, it can be applied consistently to all quadruped robots, irrespective of their size, mass, and morphology.
 Second, the engineering process will be more straightforward and less time-consuming.
 There will be fewer reward terms to adjust, as the rewards that previously acted as soft penalties to accommodate the robot's hardware limits or define its motion style are no longer needed.
 Instead, they are defined as constraints to drive the policy towards the approximate desired region that coincides with the engineer's intent.
 Furthermore, constraint parameters and limits can be set more intuitively, compared to reward coefficients that correspond to the relative importance of each term, because they have physical meanings (e.g., joint angle limits) and can even be set automatically from the robot description files (e.g., URDF files).

 To this end, we propose a reinforcement learning framework for complex articulated systems consisting of both rewards and constraints.
 Appropriate constraint types are suggested, where each can be utilized in a way that suits the engineer's intent.
 Inspired by previous works in the constrained reinforcement learning literature (also known as safe reinforcement learning), an efficient policy optimization algorithm is suggested to search for a policy that maximizes the reward while satisfying multiple constraints with a negligible amount of additional computation cost.
 The proposed learning framework is used to train controllers for legged robot locomotion in challenging terrains, which was possible only with considerable reward engineering.
 Through extensive experiments conducted in both simulation and the real world, involving multiple robots with different morphologies (e.g., leg numbers, mechanical leg designs) and properties (e.g., robot mass, actuator parameters) as shown in Figure \ref{fig:multiple_robot}, we demonstrate the effectiveness of our framework.
 Specifically, we show that high-performance controllers can be obtained with significantly less reward engineering (i.e., only three reward coefficients and a single reward coefficient modification) and by exploiting more generalizable and straightforward constraints.

-To the best of our knowledge, our work is the first to scale up the algorithms in the constrained reinforcement learning literature to handle multiple constraints efficiently and apply them to controlling complex real-world robotic systems.
+Unlike other related works \cite{gangapurwala2020gcpo, lee2023evaluationCRL} that focused on safety for the benefit of constraints, our work investigates a new advantage of utilizing constraints from a practical engineering perspective.
+To the best of our knowledge, our work is the first to show highly robust simulation and real-world robot performance for multiple legged robots (i.e., six quadrupedal robots and one bipedal robot) using constrained reinforcement learning and demonstrate the benefits of constraints from an engineering standpoint.